 Over the years, fleas were divided into more than two thousand species.
 The one responsible for causing miliary dermatitis in cats is Ctenocephalides felis.
-There are certain biochemical combinations, such as enzymes, amino acids and polypeptides in the CF’s saliva which trigger hypersensitive Type I and Type IV reactions on the animal’s skin.
+There are certain biochemical combinations, such as enzymes, amino acids, and polypeptides in the CF’s saliva which trigger hypersensitive Type I and Type IV reactions on the animal’s skin.

-Flea infestations are most common in the southern parts of the globe (all year long), while in the northern parts of the globe we have seasonal infestations (mostly in summer).
-These infestations occur as a result of extreme heat boost the development of the fleas.
+Flea bites and infestations are most common in the southern parts of the globe (all year long), while in the northern parts of the globe we have seasonal infestations (mostly in summer).
+These infestations occur as a result of extreme heat boosting the development of the fleas.

 After flea infestation, another demanding task is exterminating your home (rugs, carpets), bed sheets, back and front yard, dog beds, and dog houses.
 You need patience and strong efforts in order to achieve positive results.
 Following the first treatment with insecticides, the second treatment should be executed after one week.
 In a seven-day period, the adult forms emerge from cocoons.
 This is why you should repeat the exterminating process once more.

-For controlling the secondary skin diseases and chronic pruritus you must apply systemic glucocorticoids, systemic antibiotics (pyoderma) and allergens.
+For controlling the secondary skin diseases and chronic pruritus you must apply systemic glucocorticoids, systemic antibiotics (pyoderma), and allergens.
 The glucocorticoid of choice for FAD is prednisolone at a rate of 0.5-1 mg/kg/d.
 The application of prednisolone should be discontinued once you gain control over the flea population.
 Based on the bacterial cultures isolated from the skin lesions, the vet should prescribe proper antibiotic therapy.
-We still are facing controversial claims related to the effectiveness of allergens extracted from actual fleas.
+We are still facing controversial claims related to the effectiveness of allergens extracted from actual fleas.
 As well as, the hyposensitization process of applying them and the subsequent no reactivity to bites show good results.

-If you are concern about this issue, read the article about Increase in Flea Allergy Dermatitis in Dogs and Cats on our blog.
+If you are concern about this issue, read the article about an Increase in Flea Allergy Dermatitis in Dogs and Cats on our blog.